-It’s like having a cup with holes in, the more we give, the more we try to help, it’ll just keep draining straight back out, not only does it drain out of them, they drain the light out of those around them, to feel better about themselves.
+It’s like having a cup with holes in it.
+The more we give, the more we try to help.
+It’ll just keep draining straight back out.
+Not only does it drain out of them, but they also drain the light out of those around them to feel better about themselves.

 After being around narcissistic people, most will question if they are the narcissist when learning about the disorder if you have the empathy to care for others if you don’t exploit others if you care for the feelings of others if you don’t feel entitled to hurt others.
-You are aware of you own behaviour, most likely are not, you’ve just been intoxicated by the narcissist’s negative ways, they send you into a trance and put you under their spell, once out, you have the ability to go within and heal, narcissistic people so far do not, as they blame all others for their behaviour, to be able to change people have to see who they indeed are to discover what needs changing.
+If you are aware of your own behaviour, take ownership of your actions, most likely you are not.
+You’ve just been intoxicated by the narcissist’s negative ways.
+They send you into a trance and put you under their spell.
+Once out, you have the ability to go within and heal.
+Narcissistic people so far do not, as they blame all others for their behaviour.
+To be able to change, people have to see who they indeed are to discover what needs changing.

-As a narcissist is vulnerable, to run away from vulnerabilities and shame, they create a false self, they need to control others to feel superior, here are a few ways narcissistic people use shame to feel better about themselves.
-People make mistakes so we might all have done one of these things in our lives, yet learned not to again, a narcissist hits repeat every time.
+As a narcissist is vulnerable, to run away from vulnerabilities and shame, they create a false self.
+They need to control others to feel superior.
+Here are a few ways narcissistic people hide shame to feel better about themselves.
+People make mistakes, so we might all have done one of these things in our lives yet learned not to again.
+A narcissist hits repeat every time.

-Not all narcissistic people but most somatic will try to dress well.
-Or dress in designer clothing.
+Not all narcissistic people but most somatics will try to dress to impress.
 However they dress, they might start making suggestions of what you should wear, either subtle ways or obvious, some in the beginnings might go and buy you clothing you wouldn’t normally wear, they will then make you feel ungrateful and guilty if you don’t.

-Now some people like designer clothing, some people like piercings, tattoos, simply clothing, outrageous clothing, take pride in their appearance, not bothered about what they look like on the outside, whatever it is, it’s down to that individual to feel comfortable in the skin they are in.
-Narcissistic people; however, if you listen carefully will put others down on how they look.
+Now some people like designer clothing, some people like piercings, tattoos, simple clothing, outrageous clothing, take pride in their appearance, not bothered about what they look like on the outside, whatever it is, it’s down to that individual to feel comfortable in the skin they are in.
+Narcissistic people, however, if you listen carefully, will put others down on how they look.
 To raise themselves up.

 The cerebral can and will charm those around them with their intellect, to only at some point use this intellect to pull others down.

 They will invalidate those around them to cause those feelings of insecurities.
-They will purposeful play a game to provoke feelings within you such as those insecurities, shame, sadness, jealousy.
+They will purposeful play a game to provoke emotions within you, such as those insecurities, shame, sadness, jealousy.
 Then they will put you down for having those feelings, so you feel unworthy; they then gain more control and feel better about themselves.